whg-training/statistics-course/Statistical_modelling/Introduction/practicals/warmup/estimating an allele frequency.md

 ### Building a model

 You probably estimated the allele frequency as: the number of O individuals divided by the total number of individuals.
-If so, good work!
+If so good - that's a sensible estimate!

+But hang on...

-**Question.** Do you trust these estimates?
-How much?
-Do you trust your estimates for all the populations the same amount?
+**Question.** How much do you trust these estimates?
+Do you trust them all as much as each other?
 Why?

-In this course we are all about handling uncertainty.
-What we want to do is, not just generate a point estimate of the frequency, but also quantify the uncertainty we have about it.
+This course is all about handling uncertainty.
+We want to know, not just what a good estimate is, but also how uncertain we are about that estimate.
+This is what statistical models are for.

-To do this let's focus on a single population first - say Tanzania:
+Let's focus on a single population first - say Tanzania:

 ```
 w = which( data$country == "Tanzania" )
 > table( data$country[w], data$O.bld.grp[w] )

             0  1
-  Tanzania 61 41
+  Tanzania 51 47
 ```

 Counts like this can be modelled well using a [binomial distribution](../../notes/Distributions%20cheatsheet.pdf).

 **Question**.
-Suppose we use a binomial distribution to model these counts.
-What assumptions are we making?
+If we use a binomial distribution to model these counts, what assumptions are we making?

-The binomial distribution takes two parameters: `n`, the number of 'trials' (i.e. samples), and *&theta;*, the frequency.
-The data is *k* - here the number of O blood group alleles observed.
-Our model is that the population 'emits' O blood group alleles at frequency &theta;.
+The binomial distribution takes two parameters: `n`, the number of 'trials' (i.e. samples), and *&theta;*, the frequency. (&theta; is called *p* on the [probability cheatsheet](../../notes/Probability cheatsheet.pdf), but we'll call it &theta; here.)

+The data is *k* - the number of O blood group alleles observed.
+Our conceptual model is that the population 'emits' O blood group alleles at frequency &theta;.
 It is this frequency that we want to infer.

 The basic inference formula (Bayes rule) is: